stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - Color theming
 - And to customize the toolbars and menus according to your needs.

-Not to mention the ability to display PDF files, running on Mozilla's pdf.js 2.6.347, released in March 2020.
-If you're the daring one, you can also use the developer version 2.7.
+Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 2.8, released in March 2021.
+If you're the daring one, you can also use the developer version 2.9.
 It's bleeding edge, so use it at own risk.
 Basically, this preview is there to make the update easier when a Mozilla publishes a new version of their pdf.js library.

 ## Alternatives